All of the Above (John Hall album)

 All of the Above is the first album by The John Hall Band released in 1981.

 The album peaked at #158 on the Billboard 200.
 "Crazy (Keep On Falling)" narrowly missed the Top 40, peaking at #42 on the Billboard Hot 100.

+Bob Leinbach, who acts as the band's keyboardist, had replaced Hall upon his leave from the band Orleans and appeared on their 1979 album Forever.
+He also guested as a songwriter and backing vocalist for their following album in 1980.

 Track listing

 All tracks are written by John and Johanna Hall.
 Noted in some of the songs are co-writers with the two mentioned.